djvill/APLS/doc/about/user-interface.md

   {% include compare-ui.html file="search/load-from-file" caption="The participant filter panel/tab when first loading the search page, with the 'What should the file look like?' collapsible opened" %}
 - **More consistent**: Previously, only participants could be loaded from file.
 Now, transcripts can be too.
 - **Warning before clobbering**: It's possible to filter transcripts after filtering participants, but not vice versa.
 Previously, clicking the participant filter link would simply clear the transcript filter.
 Now, the user is provided a warning in case this is not what they intended.
-  {% include compare-ui.html file="search/clobber-warning" caption="The warning that appears on the search page when selecting a transcript filter then clicking _Filter Participants_" %}
+  {% include compare-ui.html file="search/clobber-warning" caption="The warning that appears on the search page when selecting a transcript filter then clicking _Filter Participants_" new_only="true" %}

 ### Search options